DevsLoom/crash_safe_image/README.md

 - The widget wraps content in a `SizedBox` + `ClipRRect` for reliable sizing and rounded corners.
 - Avoid extremely frequent rebuilds with changing `cacheKey` or headers.
 - For very large images in lists, set an explicit `width/height` and `fit` to reduce layout thrash.
+- Transparent fallback is a 1×1 PNG kept in memory; overhead is negligible.

 ---